-If the provider's performance is found to be out-of-compliance with documentation standards, incorrect billing, or other areas of improvement are identified, a request for a Quality Improvement Plan will be issued by the MHP to the provider.
-After receipt of the MHP's written report of findings, the provider will have a specified timeframe in which to complete and submit the QIP to the QM Unit.
+If patterns or trends related to meeting documentation or billing standards, or other identified Quality of Care concerns such as coordination of care with other service delivery providers, client engagement, are identified, a request for a Quality Improvement Plan will be issued by the BHP to the provider.
+After receiving the BHP's written report of findings, the provider will have a specified timeframe in which to complete and submit the QIP to the QA Unit.
 The QIP must describe the interventions or processes that the provider will implement to address items that have been identified out of compliance or that were identified as needing improvement.
-In some instances, the QM Unit will be making more specific process improvement recommendations to the provider that must be included in the QIP.
-When appropriate, the QIP must include all supporting documentation (i.e. copy of a policy and procedure that has been written, description of a system that program is implementing, copy of sign-in sheets from a training, etc.).
+In some instances, the QA Unit will be making more specific process improvement recommendations to the provider that must be included in the QIP.

+When appropriate, the QIP must include all supporting documentation (i.e., copy of a policy and procedure that has been written, description of a system that program is implementing, copy of sign-in sheets from a training, etc.).
 Even when supporting documentation is not requested to be submitted with the QIP, the program is still required to keep this documentation on-file at their program.
-The QIP must also include identified timelines and/or dates as to when the out of compliance item or area needing improvement will be implemented or completed.
+The QIP must also include identified timelines and/or dates as to when the out-of-compliance item or area needing improvement will be implemented or completed.
 Pursuant to the "Withholding of Payment" clause of the contract, failure to respond adequately and in a timely manner to a request for a QIP may result in withholding of payment on claims for non-compliance.

-Upon receipt of a QIP, the QM Unit will review what has been submitted to ensure that it adequately addresses the identified items.
-If the determination is made that the QIP does not adequately address these items, the QM Unit may request that the QIP be re-submitted within a specified period.
+Upon receipt of a QIP, the QA Unit will review what has been submitted to ensure that it adequately addresses the identified items.
+If the determination is made that the QIP does not adequately address these items, the QA Unit may request that the QIP be re-submitted within a specified period.

 Programs will be monitored for trends and patterns in any areas found out of compliance or areas needing improvement.
-Additional QM reviews may occur if a program has an inordinately large number of variances, certain trends and patterns are noted, or is largely out of compliance with standards or contract requirements.
-Determination of an additional review will be made under the direction of the QM Program Manager and may take place within 30 days, 60 days or some other identified period depending upon the severity of the noncompliance.
-For medical record reviews, these additional reviews will include the billing audit and will be subject to recoupment.
+Additional QA reviews may occur if a program has an inordinately large number of variances, certain trends and patterns are noted or is largely out of compliance with standards or contract requirements.
+Determination of an additional review will be made under the direction of the QA Program Manager and may take place within 30 days, 60 days or some other identified period depending upon the severity of the noncompliance.

-To track progress of QIP implementation and offer technical assistance and support toward increased quality improvement efforts, the QM Unit will request a written summary from the program on the impact of the QIP on identified deficiencies.
+To track progress of QIP implementation and offer technical assistance and support toward increased quality improvement efforts, the QA Unit will request a written summary from the program on the impact of the QIP on identified deficiencies.
 This summary will be requested approximately three months after the QIP has been accepted.
 Details of this process will be discussed with the program during the on-site exit conference after the review.

-When a program's compliance issues are not improving as detailed in the program's written QIP, QM may request that the Program COR issue a Corrective Action Notice (CAN) to the program's Legal Entity.
+When a program's compliance issues are not improving as detailed in the program's written QIP, QA may request that the Program COR issue a Corrective Action Notice (CAN) to the program's Legal Entity.
 The CAN, given to the Legal Entity, will include a description of the noncompliance categories, history of program's QIP actions, and a statement about insufficient improvement having been made.
-QM may recommend identified interventions or process changes to be implemented.
+QA may recommend identified interventions or process changes to be implemented.
 If a CAN is issued to a Legal Entity, additional County Departments become involved in monitoring remedial activities.
 Failure to respond adequately and in a timely manner to a required Corrective Action Notice may result in a withholding of payment on the claims for non-compliance and could result in putting the contract at risk.